 Logistics & Packaging | Interlayers for stackable containers and pallets |

-When designing the insert, it is important to consider the requirements that the plastic used must meet in order to ensure smooth transport protection for the components.
+When designing the insert, it is important to consider the requirements that the plastic material must meet in order to ensure that the components are adequately protected during transport.